 Fostering the growth of South Coffs Harbour as an integrated enterprise area will generate enduring career opportunities and higher paid jobs and drive high-value and high skill employment opportunities.
-To achieve this, the area will need a more clearly defined centre and better physical connections between anchors.
+A clearly defined centre and better physical connections between anchors can help achieve this outcome.

 Opportunities will be maximised by appropriate internal and surrounding land uses, connectivity, student and key worker housing, future expansion opportunities, effective land use interface and local infrastructure needs including walking and cycling paths and public domain improvements.
+Transport to activate night-time economy places and events will also be important.
 The precinct will be attractive for residents, workers and visitors.
 Collaborative governance arrangements will facilitate growth and development of the enterprise area.

-Council, in conjunction with Southern Cross University, University of NSW, NSW Health and the Department of Education will collaborate to grow South Coffs Harbour as an integrated enterprise area by:
+Council, in conjunction with Southern Cross University, University of NSW, TAFE NSW, NSW Health (Mid North Coast Local Health District) and the Department of Education will collaborate to grow South Coffs Harbour as an integrated enterprise area by:

-- supporting shared use in service and facility planning - reviewing the location and scale of a neighbourhood centre to create a more dynamic heart - offering a mix of land uses and diversity of housing, including medium density housing options around a neighbourhood centre, seniors housing, affordable key worker housing and student accommodation - improving connections within the precinct and considering opportunities from the Coffs bypass - considering opportunities for night-time economy and events that activate the precinct and offer activities for South Coffs residents - planning for integrated public areas, facilities and open space - planning for safe places to walk with improved lighting
+- supporting shared use in service and facility planning - reviewing the location and scale of a neighbourhood centre to create a more dynamic heart - offering a mix of land uses and diversity of housing, including medium density housing options around a neighbourhood centre, seniors housing, affordable key worker housing and student accommodation - improving connections within the precinct and considering opportunities from the Coffs bypass - considering opportunities for events that activate the precinct and offer activities for South Coffs residents - planning for integrated public areas, facilities and open space - planning for safe places to walk with improved lighting